-We aim to make reasonable adjustments to assists the pupil with additional needs, therefore there will be a clear process that will be followed to prevent discrimination and promote equality and inclusion.
+We aim to make reasonable adjustments to assist pupils with additional needs, therefore there will be a clear process that will be followed to prevent discrimination and promote equality and inclusion.
 Any additional support that has been agreed and implemented will be reviewed and evaluated.
-Parents will be expected to be involved in the setting and reviewing outcomes and provision.
+Parents will be expected to be involved in setting and reviewing outcomes and provision.